-The Perfect Three-Day Weekend in New York City
+The Perfect Three-Day Weekend in New York City (Video)

 Travel + Leisure is exploring America one three-day weekend at a time.
 Here’s how to pack in the best of New York’s food and cultural attractions into a short trip.